cognitive-circuits/brainreg_probe/README.md

 # Tutorial
 The following tutorial tries to break it down to just *three easy steps*, organised as follows:

-1. Setup and installation
+1. setup and installation
 2. running brainreg (HPC cluster via SLURM)
 3. probeinterface tracing (HPC cluster via SLURM)

 We assume that the data is stored on a HPC server managed via SLURM.
 We recommend running the 'notebook.ipynb' for a smooth step-by-step walkthrough, examples, and details.

 The tutorial here is meant to supplement this notebook.

 ---
-## Step 1: Setup and installation
+## Step 1: setup and installation

 >[!TIP]
 > All the code will run seamlessly if your data is organised as below.
 Otherwise please change script paths.